RobotClub-RyukyuUniv/TCDB/README_EN.md

 ## What is TSDB?

 Tech club DataBase a.k.a.
-TCDB was created with the goal of covering all technical circles in Japan.
+TCDB was created with the goal of covering all technical clubs in Japan.

 TSDB allows users to search and edit information from a database of technical clubs in Japan, and to download data in .csv format.